xsf/xmpp.org/content/blog/newsletter/2026-07-05-newsletter.md

 - [Movim 0.34 "Meier" is here](https://mov.im/community/pubsub.movim.eu/Movim/30cf568b-49f9-4a59-8168-6f8f1f12164c), by Timothée Jaussoin for the [Movim Blog](https://mov.im/community/pubsub.movim.eu/Movim).
 - [Movim 0.31.4 is out, stay safe and upgrade](https://mov.im/community/pubsub.movim.eu/Movim/movim-0-31-4-is-out-stay-safe-and-upgrade-cwblXR), by Timothée Jaussoin for the [Movim Blog](https://mov.im/community/pubsub.movim.eu/Movim).
 - [Introducing Tacky](https://github.com/pounceandmiss/tacky/blob/main/README.md), a desktop XMPP chat client built with Tcl/Tk for Linux and Windows with support for modern A/V calls and OMEMO e2ee.
 Still in pre-alpha state.
 - [Introducing ffetcher](https://code.woodpeckersnest.space/roughnecks/ffetcher#readme), an XMPP bot that monitors RSS and Atom feeds and posts new articles to one or more MUC rooms.
-It specializes on fediverse feeds.
+It specializes on Fediverse feeds.
 The code was AI generated and reviewed/tested by the author.

 ## XMPP Software News